 And so it stands today: All three children want to go home, home being wherever their mother is.

-Like Mia, I have a poem of my own to offer:
+I have a poem of my own to offer:

 The Worm Has Turned…